bluehalo/phx-tools/packages/sof-graphql-invariant/README.md

 ## Arguments

-`@asymmetrik/sof-graphql-invariant tests` exports a single function which takes two arguments.
+`@asymmetrik/sof-graphql-invariant` exports a single function which takes two arguments.
 One is a set of options and the other is a resolver function.

 ### Options
 The first argument we have is an options object, it contains all of the following: